 - Girl Scout volunteer-led clubs will receive support from Girl Scouts River Valleys staff, t-shirts, and a stipend for expenses.

-- You’ll need to complete a four-hour Bike Alliance of Minnesota training.
+- You’ll need to complete a three-hour Bike Alliance of Minnesota training.

 - Must be committed to facilitating the Bike Club program once a week from July–August 2019.